theupdateframework/pep-on-pypi-with-tuf/README.rst

 This PEP describes how the Python Package Index (PyPI [1]_) may be integrated with The Update Framework [2]_ (TUF).
 TUF was designed to be a plug-and-play security add-on to a software updater or package manager.
-TUF provides end-to-end security like SSL, but for software updates instead of HTTP connections.
+TUF provides end-to-end security like SSL, but for software updates instead of HTTPS connections.
 The framework integrates best security practices such as separating responsibilities, adopting the many-man rule for signing packages, keeping signing keys offline, and revocation of expired or compromised signing